cosmos/ibc/spec/ics-024-host-requirements/README.md

 > Note: any key-value store interface which provides these methods & properties is sufficient for IBC.
 Host state machines may implement "proxy stores" with underlying storage models which do not directly match the key & value pairs set and retrieved through the store interface — keys could be grouped into buckets & values stored in pages which could be proved in a single commitment, keyspaces could be remapped non-contiguously in some bijective manner, etc — as long as `get`, `set`, and `delete` behave as expected and other machines can verify commitment proofs of key & value pairs (or their absence) in the provable store.

-### Keyspace
+### Key-space

 At present, IBC/TAO utilises the following key prefixes for the `provableStore` and `privateStore`.
-Future keys may be used in future versions of the protocol, so the entire keyspace in both stores MUST be reserved for the IBC handler.
+Future keys may be used in future versions of the protocol, so the entire key-space in both stores MUST be reserved for the IBC handler.

 | Store          | Key format                                           | Value type        | Defined in |
 | -------------- | ---------------------------------------------------- | ----------------- | ---------------------- |